wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/Retrieve existing system configuration.md

 # Retrieve existing system configuration

-You can use the EdgeCmd utility to view the configuration for each part of Edge Data Store.
+Use the EdgeCmd utility to view the configuration for the components of Edge Data Store.

-## View components configuration
+## View all components configuration

 Complete the following steps to view the configuration of every component in Edge Data Store:

-1. Open a command prompt.
+1. Access the EdgeCmd utility through a command line tool.
 2. Type the following command and press Enter.

    ```bash